amzn/style-dictionary/docs/transforms.md

 * * *

 ### name/ti/camel

+Creates a camel case name without the category at the front.
+This is most useful when there is a class, struct, enum, etc. that already has the category in it (e.g., StyleDictionaryColors.baseDarkRed instad of StyleDictionaryColors.colorBaseDarkRed).
-Creates a camel case name but leaves out the category, which can be redundant with the className.
-If you define a prefix on the platform in your config, it will prepend with your prefix.
+If you define a prefix on the platform in your config, it will prepend with your prefix

 ```js
 // Matches: all